kadena-community/kadena.js/docs/kadena-docs-style-guide.md

 Avoid inserting notices, tips, admonishments, or other stylized and potentially distracting components unless absolutely necessary.

 If you include links to external documentation, explain why the reason to go there or what information the reader should expect to find there.
-For example, use explicit information like "Follow the installation instructions in the AWS documentation" instead of "Read the AWS documentation for more information".
+For example, use explicit information like "For more information about launching an EC2 instance, see Launch your instance in the AWS documentation" instead of "Read the AWS documentation for more information".

 ## Tutorials